Mixnikon108/boids/README.md

 Using a **KD-Tree**, we efficiently structure Boid positions in a way that allows nearest-neighbor searches in **O(log n)** time.
 This optimization significantly improves performance, making real-time flocking simulations scalable.

 The KD-Tree implementation is found in `boidmanager.py`, where it is used to efficiently query neighbors within a given radius.

+---

+Enjoy experimenting with this flocking simulation! 🚀